Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Summarization Program

-We hypothesize that the generative process of each summary sentence can be captured by composing different neural modules that operate over sentences.
-Following prior work on modular approaches to abstractive summarization~\citep{jing1999decomposition, jing2000cut, lebanoff2019scoring, lebanoff-etal-2020-understanding}, we define the following three neural modules for constructing Summarization Programs.

-\paragraph{Fusion Module.} Sentence fusion is a common operation in summarization that involves combining information from multiple source sentences.
-We train a fusion module using BART-large~\citep{lewis2020bart}, which takes two sentences as input and outputs one fused sentence.
-Existing sentence fusion datasets either aim to improve the discourse connection between two sentences~\citep{geva-etal-2019-discofuse} or aim to fuse similar sentences from multiple documents~\citep{brook-weiss-etal-2022-extending}.
-Instead, we want to fuse two disparate sentences into one sentence, which requires the model to merge related pieces and remove unimportant information from the two sentences.
-To obtain training data for our fusion model, we follow~\citet{lebanoff2019scoring} to align each summary sentence from CNN/DailyMail~\citep{hermann2015teaching} with one to many similar and non-redundant sentences from the source.
-Please refer to their paper for the alignment heuristics.
-As our training data, we only use examples that align one summary sentence with two corresponding source sentences (around 405K instances).
-During inference, we use beam search to generate fused sentences with a beam size of 5.
-Our model selection is based on ROUGE-2 on a 1.5K human-labeled sentence fusion evaluation set open-sourced by \citet{lebanoff-etal-2020-understanding}.
+\textbf{Fusion Module.} Sentence fusion in summarization combines information from multiple sentences~\citep{lebanoff2020learning}.
+We finetune a BART-large model, which takes two sentences as input and outputs one fused sentence.
+Existing sentence fusion datasets either aim to improve discourse connections~\citep{geva-etal-2019-discofuse} or aim to fuse similar sentences from multiple documents~\citep{brook-weiss-etal-2022-extending}.
+Instead, we want to fuse two disparate sentences into one sentence, which requires the model to merge related pieces and remove unimportant information.
+To obtain training data for such a model, we follow~\citet{lebanoff2019scoring} to align each summary sentence from CNN/DailyMail with one to many similar and non-redundant document sentences.
+As our training data, we only use examples that align one summary sentence with two source sentences.

-\paragraph{Compression Module.} The compression module takes a single sentence as input and generates a compressed sentence as output.
-Sentence compression involves generating a shorter sentence by preserving the essential content and the syntactic structure of the input.
-We finetune a BART-large model~\citep{lewis2020bart} on a large parallel corpus\footnote{Data available at \url{https://github.com/google-research-datasets/sentence-compression}.} of uncompressed and compressed sentences~\citep{filippova2013overcoming} and generate outputs using beam search with a beam size of $5$.
+\textbf{Compression Module.} The compression module generates a compressed output of a single sentence.
+It involves generating a shorter sentence by preserving the essential content and the syntactic structure of the input.
+We finetune a BART-large model~\citep{lewis2020bart} on a large parallel corpus of uncompressed and compressed sentences~\citep{filippova2013overcoming}.